-Adjaye Associates, led by Sir David Adjaye, have been appointed to undertake the initial concept and urban planning work on the new museum, and to assist in the assembly of a team of professionals in Nigeria.
-The architectural vision is to use archaeology as a means of connecting the new museum into the surrounding landscape, by revitalizing and incorporating the surviving remains of the walls, moats and gates of the historic city, seen throughout the modern city today.
-The museum project also recognizes the huge importance of the archaeological remains still preserved below the ground.
-The digging of the museum’s foundations will require careful excavations to prepare the site for the new museum building.
-The excavation of the site may reveal evidence of historic buildings which may be retained in their original position to become part of the visitor experience of the new museum
+Adjaye Associates, led by Sir David Adjaye, has been appointed to undertake the initial concept and urban planning work on the museum and to assist in assembling a team of professionals in Nigeria.
+The architectural vision is to use archaeology as a means of connecting the new museum with the surrounding landscape by revitalizing and incorporating the surviving remains of the walls, moats and gates of the historic Benin City, seen throughout the modern city today.
+The museum project also recognises the huge importance of the archaeological remains still preserved below ground.
+The digging of the museum’s foundations will require careful excavations to prepare the site for the museum buildings.
+The excavation of the site may reveal evidence of historic buildings which may be retained in their original position and become part of the visitor experience of the new museum.